agrawalsmart7/mywebsite/_posts/2018-4-11-XXE-Understanding-from-Basic-to-Blind.md

 2.After that, we define root element after the DOCTYPE i.e. root, next, we define the Entity and that entity contains SYSTEM attribute which indicate that the entity is External.<br>
 3.After that we define our server's ip because we want to let the target server to send the request to us.

-Now when you give that payload to mis-configured XML parser, the mis-configured XML parser will parse the results and it will process our External entity by **requesting to your server.**
+Now when you give that payload to mis-configured XML parser, the mis-configured XML parser will parse the entity `&test;` and we define our server ip, So, it will process our External entity by **requesting to your server ip.**

 So if you got a new connection in the log file then it is confirmed that you have found XXE.